Shin Sang-ok: Late life (1986–2006)

-According to Michael Lee, a former CIA agent, Shin and Choi adopted the names Simon Sheen and Theresa Sheen (respectively) and became American citizens in 1989, three years after their escape.
-The couple moved to Los Angeles, where Shin worked in the 1990s as Simon Sheen, directing 3 Ninjas Knuckle Up and working as an executive producer for 3 Ninjas Kick Back and 3 Ninjas: High Noon at Mega Mountain.
+The couple finally staged their escape in 1986 while on a trip to Vienna, where they fled to the United States embassy and requested political asylum.
+According to former CIA officer Michael Lee, Choi and Shin became American citizens in 1989 (three years after their escape) and adopted the names Theresa Sheen and Simon Sheen respectively.
+They lived in Reston, Virginia, then Beverly Hills, California, where Shin worked in the 1990s, directing 3 Ninjas Knuckle Up and working as an executive producer for 3 Ninjas Kick Back and 3 Ninjas: High Noon at Mega Mountain, before returning to South Korea in 1999.

-At first, Shin was reluctant to go back to South Korea, because he feared that the government's security police would not believe the kidnapping story; he eventually returned to South Korea permanently in 1994 and continued to work on new movies.
-The same year, he was invited to the Cannes Film Festival as a jury member.
-His last movie as a director was an unreleased 2002 film called Kyeoul-iyagi (The Story of Winter).
+In 1994, he was invited to the Cannes Film Festival as a jury member.
+At first, Shin was reluctant to go back to South Korea, because he feared that the government's security police would not believe the kidnapping story; he eventually returned to South Korea permanently in 1999 and continued to work on new movies.
+His last movie as a director was a 2002 film called Kyeoul-iyagi (The Story of Winter).
+The film's editing was finished by Sin's son, Shin Jung-kyun and cinematographer Jo Dong-gwan, and released finally in 2023.

 Shin ended his career in 2004.
 That year, Shin underwent a liver transplant.
 He died of complications caused by hepatitis two years later.
 At the time of his death he was planning a musical about Genghis Khan.
 South Korean President Roh Moo-hyun posthumously awarded Shin the Gold Crown Cultural Medal on April 12, 2006, the country's top honor for an artist.